emreozcan3320/getirBitaksiHackathon/readme.txt

 /*
 /////////////
-//English
+//ENGLIH
 /////////////
-This simple Nodejs application get post request to /getRecord single key value and record it on
-MongoDB  and you can see the result by get request to /getRecord
+This is a simple Nodejs application that gets a post request ,which format is json and contain single key value, to /getRecord endpoint and record it in MongoDB  and you can see the results by get request to /getRecord

+NOTE : There is no redirection for unwanted or wrong endpoints entry because of competition rules

 /////////////
-//Türkçe
+//TÜRKÇE
 /////////////
-Bu basit Nodejs uygulaması
+  Basit bir Nodejs uygulamsı
+olan bu uygulama endpoint'ine
+sayısal bir key post request'i almakta ve MongoDB üzerine kaydetmektedir.
   /getRecord endpoint'ine
-sayısal bir key post
-request'i alıyor ve
-MongoDB üzerinde tutuyor.
-/getRecord endpoint'ine
-get requesti yaparak bütün
+get requesti yapılarak bütün
 sonuçları görebilirsiniz

+NOT : Kurallar gereğince sadece iki tane endpoint kullamılmış ve yanlış girilen end pointler için yönlendirme yapılmamıştır
 /////////////

-// Connect To Database
-mongoose.connect(process.env.MONGOLAB_URI);
 */